 In stock.
 Simply fill in a brief consultation questionnaire and one of our doctors will review your request today.

 Colchicine tablets are used to treat gout attacks.
+Colchicine tablets works by stopping white blood cells from getting to the joints that are experiencing an attack, which lowers the swelling and pain.
 They can also be used to stop gout flare-ups when you begin treatment with other drugs, like probenecid and allopurinol.

 Gout symptoms normally come on quickly and can affect one or more of your joints.
 Gout is caused when there is too much uric acid in your blood.
 This creates crystals in your joints which cause swelling and pain.
 Colchicine tablets can help improve joint pain brought on by your gout.

 Colchicine tablets can also prevent flare-ups of Familial Mediterranean Fever (FMF) symptoms, which is an inherited inflammatory condition.